thejhh/blockjs/doc/draft/components/README.md

 3rd Party Components
 --------------------

-Here is a component that calls method listen in the http server object:
+Here is a component that calls method listen in the http server object with two arguments:

 ![Component to call method](https://github.com/jheusala/blockjs/raw/master/doc/draft/components/call-httpd-listen.png)

-Event handlers are created with a special component:
+Event handlers are created with another component:

 ![Component to handle event](https://github.com/jheusala/blockjs/raw/master/doc/draft/components/httpd-request-event.png)

+Event handlers do not need to be connected to other components.

 Full Examples
 -------------